bayush11/Caltech_SURF_2023/README.md

 2. The training is done in google colab.
 After an hour or two, computing power will run out and ask you to buy stronger power for 10$ a month.
 DON'T DO THIS.
 Instead, switch between Google accounts and keep running your model through there.
 At one point you will exhaust your resources for the day.
 The computing power resets the next day**
 3. Make sure to input images when you are saying you will
 4. I didnt expalin too much abt the labeling, is that chill
+5. When talking about the labeling, you dont every discuss how YOU DID IT.
+TALK ABT THAT.

 ```bash
 print(ks_2samp(medians_sample_1, y_axis_GSD))